permafrost-dev/node-ray/README.md

 ## How is this different from `js-ray`?

-This is a more complete implementation written in typescript, and its primary use case is for NodeJS projects (the default builds won't work in a browser environment).
+This is a more complete implementation written in typescript, and its primary use case is for NodeJS projects, although it can be used in Browser environments as well.

 The codebase was translated to Typescript directly from the original PHP source code of [`spatie/ray`](https://github.com/spatie/ray).